Itinerary

 Day 11: Taj Mahal Sunrise Photo Shoot / Delhi / Depart

 Rise in the dark this morning to photograph the Taj Mahal in the ethereal light of dawn, followed by a guided sightseeing tour of the monument and grounds.
 To experience the sunrise at the Taj Mahal is magical, when the translucent white marble glows rosy-pink in the morning rays and photography conditions are usually superb (weather permitting).
 An icon to romance, the Taj Mahal has captivated the imaginations of travelers and writers since its completion in 1653.
-After breakfast we drive back to Delhi, where private day rooms have been reserved through the evening.
+After breakfast we drive back to Delhi, where a private overnight room has been reserved.
 Later tonight, transfer to Delhi’s international airport for overnight flights home.
 As our India photo safari comes to a close, we share the observation of Keith Bellows, Vice President of the National Geographic Society, who said, “I had been seeing the world in black & white and, when brought face-to-face with India, experienced everything re-rendered in brilliant technicolor."